Past Life Story with Innate Talent, Deja Vu, Geographic Memory & Religion Change: Reincarnation Case of an Islamic Persian | Peter Avery

 Article by Walter Semkiw, MD

-Reincarnation Case with Change of Nationality & Religion: Iranian to British & Muslim to Christian
+Reincarnation Case with Change of Nationality & Religion: Muslim Iranian to British Christian

 This case provides a dramatic example of geographic memory, in which Peter Avery had innate knowledge of the streets of Isfahan, as well as of the original design of Shalimar Burg, including the location of its original entrance.
 Though Peter’s specific past life identity could not be found, these past life memories, which were verified, support the validity of this reincarnation case.
 In addition, it involves a significant change in religion and nationality.
 Peter Avery appears to have had a past lifetime as a Muslim in Iran.
 In contemporary times, he was born in England and was presumably a Christian.